How to Improve Training and Development in an Organisation

 How to communicate the value of employee training and development

-If employee buy-in and engagement is the goal, it’s important that training comes across as a collaborative engagement between employee and employer, rather than a mandatory, dictated process.
+It’s important that training comes across as a collaborative engagement between employee and employer, rather than mandatory and dull.
 It may well be the case that the training is essential for compliance or accreditation purposes, but the outcomes will be better if the employee understands the benefits that it provides to them.